MrBlacksin/G-Aura-Launcher/README.md

 ## 📦 Download Application

-The latest version of the application can be downloaded in the https://github.com/MrBlacksin/G-Aura-Launcher/releases
+The latest version of the application can be downloaded in the Releases section: https://github.com/MrBlacksin/G-Aura-Launcher/releases

 ## 🛠️ Development